メインのコンテンツにスキップする

 • And most importantly, which changes will have the greatest impact on both your sustainability goals and your bottom line?

-Consumers and stakeholders also influence the need for sustainable manufacturing practices.
+Besides the rise of environmental regulations around the world, consumers and stakeholders also influence the need for sustainable manufacturing practices.
 The 2021 Global Consumer Insights Survey from PWC found that shoppers are becoming more health-conscious and eco-friendly.
 Investors echo this sentiment, with 78% supporting more environmental initiatives 新しいタブ/ウィンドウで開く even if they affect short-term profits, according to a study by Ernst & Young.
 Meeting consumer and investor expectations means creating more sustainable products, which drives the need for an increase in sustainable manufacturing practices and the use of more ecologically sound materials and inputs.

 Finally, manufacturing companies must ensure they stay competitive, which often begins with establishing efficient operations that evolve with the industry.
 Running a production facility that has double the energy demand of your competitor means charging higher prices, reducing your competitive edge within the market.
 Sustainable practices, process intensification 新しいタブ/ウィンドウで開く and green chemistry 新しいタブ/ウィンドウで開く principles help organizations produce higher-quality, competitive products while reducing waste and energy consumption.